mmanis88/mmanis88/README.md

 -->
-👋 Welcome to My GitHub Repository
+👋 Welcome to My new GitHub account repository

 Hi, I’m Michael P. Manis, a dedicated professional with a passion for AI, mathematics and innovation.
 Currently, I am focusing on developing cutting-edge AI solutions, integrating Explainable AI (XAI) and advancing mathematical concepts.
 Alongside my technical projects, I am also working on various initiatives promoting ethical AI use, starting LegalTech companies, and building NGOs to support emerging Greek talent.